-Do you use D3 for data visualisation and are you now considering its usage for graph visualisation?
+Do you use D3 for data visualisation and either you are considering, or already using it also for graph visualisation?
 Keep in mind that D3 uses SVG for rendering.
 While it is the easiest to work with API for drawing 2D graphics on the Web, its downside is that the browser keeps the entire DOM tree of vector elements in memory, even for elements that are effectively invisible.
 You might hit a performance drop with complex graphics, specifically for graph visualisation when you try drawing graphs larger than ~1000 nodes, or even less with complex SVG effects.

 At this time you should reconsider why you run into performance issues in the first place.
 Why do you have such complex graph to draw, what is the purpose of the visualisation, and how is user going to interact with it?
 Sometimes too much information can result into meaningless graphics, if user doesn’t know what to do with it.